All applicants must:

 – OR –

 Choose one either CMST 280 or CMST 250 not both.
+Note: Starting summer 2017, new course title for CMST 250 is Communication in a Diverse Workplace.

 Note: For 2017 Applicants, ENGL&101 will no longer be acceptable.
 English prerequisite requirement changes to ENGL 201 The Research Paper.